-As a China employer, you should you have a written employment contract with your part-time employees, even though Chinese labor laws do not require it, for the reasons set forth below.
+As a China employer, you should have a written employment contract with your part-time employees for the reasons set forth below.

 First, the rules in your locale (e.g., Shanghai) may require you to have a written contract if your part-time employee requests one, so you may as well be prepared.
 Being able to present a contract to your potential hiree shows you are prepared and know how things work in China.
 If your employee becomes convinced that you (a foreign employee) don’t know how Chinese employment laws work, you could be setting yourself up for future problems.
 Chinese employees file more grievances against foreign employers than their Chinese counterparts, especially against those they perceive as not understanding China.